TuhinBar/Tuhin/README.md

 # Tuhin

 ## Introducttion:
 - This is a static portfolio.
 This depicts someone proof of work and describes them via a webpage.
 Well, this portfolio have a lot of things to talk about.
-This iclueds bootstrap classes and css variables, scroll reveal js for scroll animation, most of all it is fully `Mobile Resposive`.
+This icludes bootstrap classes and css variables, scroll reveal js for scroll animation, most of all it is fully `Mobile Resposive`.
 It helps to showcase an individual by his personality, crerativity and works.

 ## Previews :
 - Desktop View